timmyb824/slackbot-automation/README.md

 ## Summary

 A very basic set of automation scripts that provisons AWS resources (e.g. EC2) with Terraform and then configures them using Ansible.
-I created this to quickly get my slackbot up and running on an EC2 instance.
-I inteneded to improve and expand this automation but have been side tracked with other work.
+I created these to quickly get my slackbot up and running on an EC2 instance.
+I intended to improve and expand this automation but have been side tracked with other work.

 ## Dependicies